George5683/GatorGrid-Mesh/README.md

 1. Push the bootsel and plug the microcontroller into the computer
 2. Create the .uf2 file and upload it to PICO W by dragging it into the directory

+## Bugs:
+- At the moment if in an environment with high congestion, packets may not arrive.
+Moving locations is required.

 ## Author
 George Salomon, Cole Smith, Jonathon Brown, Mateo Slivka, Maxwell Evans